 RCMP Detachments across Alberta are modifying service delivery at front counters and restricting access to public spaces.
 Find out more, including contact information, on cochrane.ca/RCMP

-The Town of Cochrane, in consideration of the growing concerns and rapid changes surrounding COVID-19, has regretfully cancelled all scheduled and permitted outdoor community events on Town land until June 1, when the situation will be re-evaluated.
+The Town of Cochrane has regretfully cancelled all scheduled and permitted outdoor community events on Town land until further notice.

 Our priority is to maintain the safety of our community, clients and staff, by minimizing the potential spread of the virus.
-We continue to follow the protocols and regulations set by government officials and Alberta Health Services, including their direction to cancel social gatherings of 10 or more people.
+We continue to follow the protocols and regulations set by government officials and Alberta Health Services.

 To stay up to date on the Town of Cochrane’s COVID-19 response, please visit cochrane.ca/COVID-19.